-Katharine Hayhoe is an atmospheric scientist who is a professor in the Department of Political Science and director of the Climate Science Center at Texas Tech University.
+Katharine Hayhoe is an atmospheric scientist who is a professor in the Department of Political Science and director of the Climate Center at Texas Tech University.
 Her research focuses on developing high-resolution climate change projections and assessing the potential consequences on human and natural systems including agriculture, ecosystems, infrastructure, and water resources.

 With pastor and professor Andrew Farley, she co-authored A Climate for Change: Global Warming Facts for Faith-Based Decisions, a book that untangles the complex science and tackles many long-held misconceptions about global warming.